 Statistics 545: "GENERALIZED LINEAR MODELS & CATEGORICAL DATA ANALYSIS"

-Description: The first half of the course is devoted to the theory and methodology of categorical data analysis with an introduction to Generalized Linear Models.
-There will be analyses of real data sets using S-plus or other computer package.
-The second half of the course will be devoted to Bayesian methods for categorical data, and the analysis of ordinal categorical data.
+Description: The course is devoted to the theory and methodology of categorical data analysis with an introduction to Generalized Linear Models.
+There will be analyses of real data sets using R. We plan to cover Chapters 1-11 and 16 of the text, time permitting.

 CONTACT INFORMATION: